Fort Stevens (Oregon): World War II

-After World War I, the U.S. Navy established a radio station onboard Ft.
-Stevens for communication with the fleet.
-Additionally, in 1932 the Navy co-located a secret radio intercept station at Ft.
-Stevens to listen-in on Japanese navy coded messages.
-Specially trained radiomen from the "On-the-Roof-Gang" were stationed to the listening post.
-The station was designated "S" because of the Ft.
-Stevens location.
+After World War I, the U.S. Navy established a radio station at Fort Stevens for communication with the fleet.
+Additionally, in 1932 the Navy co-located a secret radio intercept station at Fort Stevens to listen in on Japanese Navy coded messages.
+Specially trained radiomen from the "On-the-Roof-Gang" were stationed at the listening post.
+The station was designated "S" because of the Fort Stevens location.
 It was designated to be restored as a historical monument by the federal government in 1936.
 In September 1939, the U.S. Navy relocated Station S to Fort Ward on Bainbridge Island, Washington because of better intercept conditions.

-On the night of June 21–22, 1942, the Japanese submarine I-25 surfaced off Fort Stevens and fired 17 shells from her 14 cm-caliber deck gun, making Fort Stevens the first military installation in the Contiguous United States to come under enemy fire in World War II.
+On the night of June 21–22, 1942, the Japanese submarine I-25 surfaced off Fort Stevens and fired 17 shells 14 cm-caliber deck gun, making Fort Stevens the first military installation in the contiguous United States to come under enemy fire in World War II.
 The Japanese attack caused no damage to the fort itself, only destroying the backstop of the post's baseball field.

 The garrison of Fort Stevens during World War II included elements of two regiments, the 249th Coast Artillery (Oregon National Guard) and the 18th Coast Artillery of the Regular Army.

 Fort Stevens was decommissioned in 1947.
 All the armaments were removed and buildings were auctioned.
-The grounds were transferred to the Corps of Engineers, until finally being turned over to the Oregon Parks and Recreation Department in 1975.
+The grounds were transferred to the U.S. Army Corps of Engineers, until finally being turned over to the Oregon Parks and Recreation Department in 1975.

 State park

 Much of Fort Stevens is preserved within Fort Stevens State Park, part of the Lewis and Clark National Historical Park.
 The 3700 acres park includes camping, beach access, swimming at Coffenbury Lake, trails, and a military history museum.
 As of 2019, it was the eighth busiest park in the state's park system with 1,197,738 visitors that year.

-The large state park boasts full hook up campsites, primitive and electrical sites, yurts, and deluxe cabins; most are pet friendly.
-The campgrounds have full use facilities nearby and there are over nine miles of paved bicycle trails, fishing, a historic shipwreck, and underground tours of the military battery.
+The large state park boasts full hook-up campsites, primitive and electrical sites, yurts, and deluxe cabins; most are pet-friendly.
+The campgrounds have full-use facilities nearby and there are over nine miles of paved bicycle trails, fishing, a historic shipwreck, and underground tours of the military battery.

-In the Media
+In the media

 Television

 Fort Stevens was featured on an episode of Ghost Adventures entitled "Graveyard of the Pacific: Commander's House" that aired in 2018 on the Travel Channel.
-The team of paranormal investigators explored Battery Mishler, one of the artillery stations with underground tunnels at the fort where eyewitnesses report seeing a male shadow figure in the Magazine room.
+The team of paranormal investigators explored Battery Mishler, one of the artillery stations with underground tunnels at the fort where eyewitnesses report seeing a male shadow figure in the magazine room.
 The fort is also said to be haunted by a soldier (August Stallberger) who was mysteriously beaten to death by "person(s) unknown" while on duty in 1868.